bridget-7/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 Kepler's Third Law provides a fundamental understanding of the relationship between orbital period and radius for celestial bodies.
 This relationship extends beyond circular orbits to elliptical orbits, where the semi-major axis plays a similar role.
 The implications of this law are vast, influencing our understanding of planetary systems, satellite dynamics, and the gravitational interactions that govern the cosmos.
 ```

-You can copy and paste this Markdown document into Visual Studio or any Markdown editor to view it properly formatted.
-The Python script included can be run in a Python environment with the necessary libraries installed (NumPy and Matplotlib) to visualize the relationship described by Kepler's Third Law.

 [def]: image.png